-“We never really drag the kids to things,” Hurley told People.
+“We never really drag the kids to things,” Hurley told People in November 2016.
 “I never pointed at the TV and said, ‘There’s Daddy!’
 We try hard just to give our kids a normal life.”

-Read on to learn more about Bon Jovi's four kids.
+Now, the rocker's kids are all grown up.
+Read on to learn more about Bon Jovi's four children.

 Stephanie Rose Bongiovi

-In 1993, Bon Jovi and their wife, Dorothea Hurley, welcomed their first child together, daughter Stephanie Bongiovi.
-According to People, the singer was inspired by his daughter to write the single "I've Got the Girl."
+In 1993, Bon Jovi and Hurley welcomed their first child together, daughter Stephanie Bongiovi.
+The singer was inspired by his daughter to write the single, "I've Got the Girl," which he talked opened up about during a 2017 show in Las Vegas.

 “Everybody’s got a little girl in their life,” the musician said, addressing the audience during his performance of the song.
 “Their daughter, their girlfriend, their wife, their mamma — it all goes by so fast.
 And they start out as little bitty babies, and their future’s looking bright.
 And I wrote this song for that little baby, who’s now not such a little baby anymore.”